 How do I get started?

 Already a member?
 Check your email inbox for our weekly bulletins.
 This is where we announce workshops, special events, and other volunteer opportunities.
-You can also visit our online events calendar any time to see what’s happening.
+You can also visit our online events calendar at any time to see what’s happening.

-If you are not yet a member of the Co-op, click on one the button below to sign up!
+If you are not yet a member of the Co-op, click on the button below to sign up!